DomBennett/personal-website/content/projects/supersmartr.md

 <img src="https://raw.githubusercontent.com/AntonelliLab/supersmartR/master/logo.png" width="200" align="right"/>

-As part of my post-doc I'm devising and developing an automated pipeline for generating phylogenetic trees, `supersmartR`.
-This new program acts as an update to [SUPERSMART](http://www.supersmart-project.org/) and is comprised of a series of independent R packages.
+As part of my post-doc I  devised and developed an automated pipeline for generating phylogenetic trees, `supersmartR`.
+This program acts as an update to [SUPERSMART](http://www.supersmart-project.org/) and is comprised of a series of independent R packages.

 All R packages developed as part of this project are aimed to be of the highest quality, and as a result they are all submitted to [ROpenSci](https://ropensci.org/) for thorough scrutiny, review and testing.